top of page

 Kuangsi water falls, Laos

-The Kuangsi waterfalls are and personally the most impressive and largest waterfalls I've seen.
-While the Niagra falls are famous for their width and height, Kuangsi falls are unique in terms of their unique step-formations across a large area.
-In that Kuangsi ain't one, but a series of waterfalls over steps across a large forest area.
-At their largest parts, they could cover upto 50 steps or levels, with their emerald waters falling gently surrounded by green forests.
+The Kuangsi waterfalls are probably the most impressive and largest waterfalls I've ever seen.
+(And I've been to Plitvice in Croatia amongst others.)
+While the Niagra falls are famous for their width and height, Kuangsi falls are unique in terms of their unique step-formations.
+In fact the Kuangsi falls ain't one, but a series of waterfalls over steps across a large forest area.
+At their largest parts, they could cover upto 50 steps or levels, with their chalky white waters falling gently into emerald pools, surrounded by lush and dense forests, which also happen to be home to a variety of bears.

 Luang Prabang